 These condensed consolidated interim financial statements have been prepared on a going concern basis, which assumes that the Company will be able to realize its assets and liabilities in the normal course of business.
-As at February 28, 2014, the Company has working capital of \$310,716 (2013 - \$814,840) and has a cumulative deficit of \$3,648,128 (2013 - \$3,382,335).
-Operations for the three months ended February 28, 2014 were funded primarily from equity funds raised from private placements completed on April 7, 2011 and May 27, 2011 respectively.
-Management believes that the Company has sufficient funds to pay its current liabilities and meet its current commitments for funding its capital project costs as well as administrative expenses for the near term, although this cannot be assured.
+Several adverse conditions cast significant doubt on the validity of this assumption.
+As at February 28, 2015, the Company has working capital of \$53,493 (2013 - \$310,716), a cumulative deficit of \$8,863,283 (2013 - \$3,648,128), no source of operating cash flow, and no assurances that sufficient funding will be available to conduct further exploration and development of its resource property projects.

-If the Company's exploration programs are successful, additional funds will be required to develop the Company's properties and to place them into commercial production.
 The only source of future funds presently available to the Company is through the issuance of share capital, or by the sale of an interest in any of its properties in whole or in part.
 The ability of the Company to arrange such financing or sale of an interest in the future will depend in part upon the prevailing market conditions as well as the business performance of the Company.
 There can be no assurance that the Company will be successful in its efforts to arrange additional financing, if needed, on terms satisfactory to the Company.
 If additional financing is raised through the issuance of shares, control of the Company may change and shareholders may suffer dilution.
-If adequate financing is not available, the Company may be required to delay, reduce the scope of, or eliminate one or more exploration activities or relinquish rights to certain of its interests.
+Although these consolidated financial statements do not include any adjustments that may result from the inability to secure future financing, such a situation would have a material adverse effect on the Company's business, results of operations, and financial condition.

-The amounts shown as mineral property interests represent acquisition costs net of recoveries to date, less amounts written off, and do not necessarily represent present or future values.
+The amounts shown as exploration and evaluation assets represent acquisition costs net of recoveries to date, less amounts written off, and do not necessarily represent present or future values.
 Recoverability of the amounts shown for mineral property interests is dependent upon the discovery of economically recoverable mineral reserves, securing and maintaining title and beneficial interest in the properties, the ability of the Company to obtain financing necessary to complete the exploration and development of its mineral property interests, and on future profitable production or proceeds from the disposition of the mineral property interests.